hmallepally/books/README.md

 ## 📚 **Additional Resources**

 ### **Books and Papers:**
+- "Effective Java" by Joshua Bloch (for Java)
 - "Introduction to Statistical Learning" by James et al.
 - "Deep Learning" by Goodfellow, Bengio, and Courville
 - "Speech and Language Processing" by Jurafsky and Martin

 ### **Online Courses:**
+- Stanford CS106A (Programming Methodology)
 - Stanford CS224N (NLP)
 - Coursera Machine Learning
 - Fast.ai Practical Deep Learning

 ### **Communities:**
-- Reddit: r/MachineLearning, r/datascience
+- Reddit: r/java, r/MachineLearning, r/datascience
 - Stack Overflow
 - Kaggle competitions

 ---

-**🎯 Ready to start your AI/ML journey?
+**🎯 Ready to start your programming and AI/ML journey?
 Pick a book and dive in!**

 **Happy learning and building! 🚀**